 If other treatments fail, surgical implantation of penile prosthesis

 Underlying organic disorders (eg, diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more , prolactin-secreting pituitary adenoma Galactorrhea Galactorrhea is lactation in any men or in women who are not breastfeeding.
-It is generally due to a prolactin-secreting pituitary adenoma.
-Diagnosis is by measurement of prolactin levels and... read more , hypogonadism Male Hypogonadism Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
+Early symptoms are related to hyperglycemia and include polydipsia... read more , prolactin-secreting pituitary adenoma Prolactinoma Prolactinomas are noncancerous tumors made up from lactotrophs in the pituitary gland.
+The most common symptom of a prolactinoma is galactorrhea.
+Diagnosis is by measurement of prolactin levels... read more , hypogonadism Male Hypogonadism Hypogonadism is defined as testosterone deficiency with associated symptoms or signs, deficiency of spermatozoa production, or both.
 It may result from a disorder of the testes (primary hypogonadism)... read more , Peyronie disease Peyronie Disease Peyronie disease is fibrosis of the cavernous sheaths leading to contracture of the investing fascia of the corpora, resulting in a deviated and sometimes painful erection.
 Peyronie disease... read more ) require appropriate treatment.
 Drugs that are temporally related to onset of erectile dysfunction (ED) should be stopped or replaced.
 Depression may require treatment.
 For all patients, reassurance and education (including of the patient’s partner whenever possible) are important.
 Clinicians should use this encounter to discuss behavior modification (eg, dietary changes and weight loss).

 For further therapy, an oral phosphodiesterase inhibitor is tried first.
 If necessary, another noninvasive method, such as a vacuum erection device or intracavernosal or intraurethral (suppository) prostaglandin E1 is tried next.
 Invasive treatments are used when noninvasive methods fail.
 All drugs and devices should be tried ≥ 5 times before being considered ineffective.
 For cases of mild erectile dysfunction, low-intensity shockwave therapy (Li-SWT) is an emerging technique that awaits approval by the U.S. Food and Drug Administration (FDA).
 Theoretically, it works by limiting fibrosis in the corporal bodies.